-The width of the crossed distance of the jacket lapels at belt level must be at least
+The width of the crossed distance of the jacket lapels at belt level must be at least 20 cm (see picture 12).

-- The width of the crossed distance of the jacket lapels at belt level must be at least 20 cm (see picture 12).
-The thickness of the lapel side must be less or equal to 1 cm.
-The width of the lapel side must be 4 cm.
-The distance between the sternum top and the lapel crossing point of the jacket vertically must be less than 10 cm.
+- The thickness of the lapel side must be less or equal to 1 cm. - The width of the lapel side must be 4 cm. - The distance between the sternum top and the lapel crossing point of the jacket vertically must be less than 10 cm.